Tim-HU/sphinx-report/doc/Tutorial1.rst

 Adding a data source
 ====================

-Create the file :file:`Tutorial1.py` in the :file:`tutorial/trackers/` subdirectory and add the following code::
+Create the file :file:`Tutorial1.py` in the :file:`trackers` subdirectory and add the following code::

    def MyDataFunction():